luuun1216/Face-Recognition-System/README.md

 ## Prospective Users

 The face recognition system has numerous potential users, including security and surveillance companies, law enforcement agencies, and government organizations.
 The system can be used for applications such as access control, identity verification, and criminal investigation.
-Moreover, the system can also be used in human-computer interaction scenarios, such as user identification and personalized content delivery.
+Moreover, the system can also be used in human-computer interaction scenarios, such as user identification.

 ## System Architecture
 The deep learning model will be built using a convolutional neural network (CNN) architecture, which has been shown to be effective for face recognition tasks.
 The model will be trained using a large dataset of face images, such as the popular Labeled Faces in the Wild (LFW) dataset, and will use techniques such as data augmentation, regularization, and optimization to improve its performance.